School holidays

 Photo: FamVeld/Getty Images

-Although international schools set their own term dates, they, like public schools, will respect the public holidays in Singapore as set by the Ministry of Education.
+Although international schools set their own term dates, they, like public schools, will respect the public holidays as set by the Ministry of Education.
 These special dates range from religious celebrations to governmental observances.

 Childcare during school holidays

 If your child has school holidays when you have work, you may need to find childcare.
-Some local day care centers in Singapore offer extended hours, even during national holidays.
+Some local daycare centers in Singapore offer extended hours, even during national holidays.
 So, if your child is already enrolled at one of these, be sure to check with them first.

 Otherwise, you can search for other childcare services in your local area.
 Managed by the Early Childhood Development Agency, the various levels of childcare are: